 Responsible Gun Ownership

-Owning a Firearm, whether, for Personal Protection, Hunting or just Target shooting is a right for every of age, Law-abiding citizen.
+Owning a Firearm for Personal Protection, Hunting or just Target shooting is a right for every age and Law-abiding citizen, always practice SAFETY

 For Firearm Regulations please see below:

 All Federal and State firearms regulations are available on the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) website www.atf.gov.

 The following information was taken directly from the publications available on their websites and are intended only to be utilized as a guide and are not intended to be wholly inclusive of the entire Gun Control Act of 1968 or any state legislation.

 For more information regarding the entirety of all Federal and State firearms regulations please consult the information provided at the www.atf.gov website.